 2. Eat Vitamin D-containing foods

-Ms Lilly says, “The vast majority of our vitamin D intake is made by sun exposure on the skin; eating D-containing foods contributes around 10 per cent of your requirements.
-These foods include:
+Ravinder says the vast majority of our vitamin D intake is made by sun exposure on the skin; eating vitamin D-rich foods contributes around 10 per cent of your requirements.

 • Oily fish – like salmon, sardines and fresh tuna.

 • Fortified foods including breakfast cereals, eggs and milk.
-Full-fat milk contains most vitamin D and that is one reason that whole milk is best for toddlers and young children.”
+Full-fat milk contains the most vitamin D and that is one reason that whole milk is best for toddlers and young children.

 3. Try a good quality supplement